It All Started With An International Move

 Even in this age where information is so readily available, moving to a new country and a city can be challenging.
 As an American, I have personally made a few moves in my life.
 In 2015, I moved to Copenhagen from San Francisco at the request of my past employer, Tradeshift.
 The idea of doing a stint in Europe, where I had only travelled for a handful of days in the past, intrigued me.
 Not only was it a great career step, but I was also personally in a place where I needed a change.
 So, why not and how hard could it be?

-And Settling In Was Harder Than Expected
+Finding A Home And Settling In Was Harder Than Expected

 Well, I was surprised to find out that it was not as easy as I had expected.
 First and foremost, my partner and I needed to find a home, a flexible setting where we could feel comfortable while exploring this new city.
 Most millennials, like ourselves, don’t need to own a place or accumulate physical things to make a home.
 We just need a place where we can belong in a new land, without having to make permanent commitments.
 For us, we needed some flexibility so we could figure out if we wanted to make this our long-term base.
 The challenge is that the standard housing model today does not accommodate for the needs of a moving population.
 Corporate housing used to fill that gap, but only for the top executives traveling with large corporations.
 The only options most people have is to either sign long-term leases (often with hefty deposits) or attempt to buy something in a city you hardly know.
 On top of that, all the up front costs around furnishings and the time it takes to get setup is not something we want to prioritize anymore.
 A hotel or Airbnb can be a stop-gap measure for a few weeks, but then what?
 Why wasn’t there an easier way for me to move to a new city to test it out with lower risk?